 As you tread under the Amazonian Rainforest canopy, beware of the head honcho in this town.
 Our Jaguar likes to keep tabs on everyone who visits her side of the Latin America exhibit.
 Jaguars are the only Big Cat in the Americas, so she’s used to preferential treatment.
 Jaguars are surprisingly strong hunters, and can even break through tough reptile armor, so watch out!

 Be on the lookout for Fossa, the cat-like carnivorous mammal that likes to dine on lemurs in the wild.
 Catoctin has successfully bred and raised several fossa since 2016 and the new exhibit shows off their exceptional climbing skills.

 The island of Madagascar is the only place in the world where you can naturally see the many species of Lemurs.
 You are likely to find our Black and White Ruffed Lemurs basking in the warm sun or snacking on a juicy piece of fruit.
 Be sure to catch these furry folks in a sprint!
 These acrobatic lemurs often leap to get from one place to another.

 The Giant Reptiles house is full of some of the world’s largest species of cold-blooded beauties… pythons as thick as your leg, boa constrictors and tortoises are here to discover, if you’re brave enough to go inside.
-For something lighter, be sure to visit the pygmy goats, alpaca, Jacobs sheep and young donkeys before you leave.
+If you’re looking for attractions of the feline persuasion, our Amur Leopard and pair of Eurasian Lynx won’t disappoint.
+For something lighter, be sure to visit the pygmy goats, alpaca, Jacobs sheep and young donkeys.